GL-Li/summaries/tech-other/git.md

 This happens when we do not need a large fies or directory anymore and we want to remove it from .git, in order to reduce the repo size.

 **Solution**: using BFG repo-cleaner

 - prepare to use bfg repo-cleaner

-        - Make sure Java is installed with `$ java -version`, if not install with `$ sudo apt install default-jre`.
+  - Make sure Java is installed wit h `$ java -version`, if not install with `$ sudo apt install default-jre`.
   - Download `.jar` file from `https://rtyley.github.io/bfg-repo-cleaner/` and save it to, for example, `~/Downloads/`.

 - delete files from a repo

-        - git clone a bare repo to `~/Downloads/`. **Do not** use your the repo in your computer you are working one.
+    - git clone a bare repo to `~/Downloads/`. **Do not** use the repo in your computer you are working on.
-            ```sh
-            git clone --mirror xxxx.git
+                 - `$ git clone --mirror xxxx.git`

-            ```
-        - from `~/Downloads/` run  to delete file `renv.loc`.
+    - from `~/Downloads/` run code below  to delete, for example, file `renv.loc`.
 Do not run the command inside the repo.

-            ```sh
-            java -jar bfg-1.14.0.jar --delete-files renv.lock xxxx.git
+        - `$ java -jar bfg-1.14.0.jar --delete-files renv.lock xxxx.git`
-            ```
-            - current commit is protected so `renv.lock` will not be deleted from the current commit.Mannually delete it before commit and push to make sure `renv.lock` is deleted from current and past commit.
+            - current commit is protected so `renv.lock` will not be deleted from the current commit.
+            - Manually delete it before commit and push to make sure `renv.lock` is deleted from current and past commit.
         - go to the directory of the bare repo and run to update the remote repo
           ```sh
           # delete the file identified by bfg